 So, be very careful when introducing any new ingredient into an aquarium.

-The good bacteria in a fish tank can tolerate a small increase in the salinity of the water.
+The good bacteria in a fish tank tolerate a small increase in the salinity of the water.

 When you use aquarium salt at treatment levels, it will not hurt the bacteria.